celyk/GPUTrail/README.md

 ## TODO

-- Add categories for parameters
 - Add flipbook support
 - Hide the actual GPUParticles3D node
 - Restructure code, use enums for flags
 - Add more polygons, make trail smoother
-- Add an acceleration parameter / Simple physics for rising smoke trails
+- Add an acceleration parameter
-- Add a gizmo/visual indicator of the emission line
 - Port to Godot 3.5
 - Port to 2D
 - Allow custom material